 This passage communicates a principle sewn into the fabric of God’s world.
 The more you grasp and hoard, the more you need.
 Those who give freely and generously find that they’re happier, healthier, and experience more blessings.

-Bible Verses About Helping Others
+Bible Verses on Generosity and Helping Others

 10. PROVERBS 19:17, LENDING TO THE LORD